fmenti/life_td/data_generation/docs/source/index.rst

-.. life_td documentation master file, created by sphinx-quickstart on Wed Mar 20 14:47:58 2024.
+.. life_td_data_generation documentation master file, created by sphinx-quickstart on Wed Mar 20 14:47:58 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.